EFL Teaching Methods

+2. We have created an audio podcast to complement this lesson.

 If you can't see the podcast symbol below, try using a different browser.
 IE or Chrome will solve the issue.

 TEFL Methodology Podcast - nine minutes

 You can download all our podcasts from our podcast page.

 Though there are many approaches to teaching methodology in TEFL/TESOL, two teaching methods are most commonly taught in TEFL certification programs.
-Methodology taught in certification and training programs is generally either “PPP” (present, practice and production) or “ESA” (engage, study and activate).
+These methods are "PPP" (present, practice and production) or "ESA" (engage, study and activate).
 That doesn't mean they are the best approaches.
 They are just the most well-known approaches and more likely to be requested by employers or Directors of Studies (DOS).
 Thus we are going to concentrate on those two approaches.

 "PPP" Presentation, Practice and Production

 "Presentation" involves presenting the target language (the language to be taught to the students) to the students generally through eliciting and cueing of the students to see if they know it and then providing the language if no one does.

 The target language is usually put on the board either in structure (grammar-type) charts or in dialogs.
 Presentation features more "teacher talk" than the other stages of the lesson, generally as much as 65-90% of the time.
 This portion of the total lesson can take as much as 20-40% of the lesson time.